oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```
 ###### Figure 3-1: JADN Default Name Syntax in ABNF and Regular Expression Formats

 Specifications MAY use the same syntax for TypeName and FieldName.
-Using distinct formats may aid understanding but does not affect the meaning of a type definition.
+Using distinct formats may aid understanding but
+does not affect the meaning of a type definition.

 ### 3.1.2 Examples

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5.1](#5-1-type-definition-styles) defines two styles (table and IDL) that can be applied to type definitions in much the same manner as css styles are applied to html documents.
+[Section 5.1](#5-1-type-definition-styles) defines two styles (JADN-IDL and table) that can represent JADN definitions
+in a more readable format than JSON data.

 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional: